As a little kid, I dreamed about either being a dentist or a rockstar. Every day I'm thankful that I chose to be an orthodontist.

-I look forward to coming to our office each morning to see the progress our patients are making in the new smiles and to catch up on what’s happened in their lives since their last visit.
+I look forward to coming to our office each morning to see the progress our patients are making with their new smiles and to catch up on what’s happened in their lives since their last visit.

 My patients are some of the most interesting people I’ve had the pleasure to meet and spend time with.
 They each bring new ideas and energy, dreams and experiences, to our office, and what they share enriches all of us.

 As an orthodontist, I am glad to have the opportunity to have a positive, lasting impact on people’s lives.
-In turn, I appreciate the opportunity to watch each person grow, gaining self-esteem and confidence throughout their treatment!
+In turn, I appreciate having the opportunity to watch each person grow while also gaining self-esteem and confidence throughout their treatment!

 Education and Experience

 I grew up in Cincinnati and, when I was 14 years old, knew that I wanted to work in the oral healthcare field.